 There is no marriage that doesn’t have its share of arguments and fights.
 Many of us like to keep a score of ‘I was right’ victories.
 Or losses.
-Either way, keeping a scorecard on how many you ended up being ‘right’ can be detrimental to any relation, marriage being one of them.
-Choose happiness over winning, be the first to drop an argument and focus on what matters most to you.
+Either way, keeping a scorecard on how many times you ended up being ‘right’ can be detrimental to any relationship, and marriage is no exception.
+Choose happiness over winning, be the first to drop an argument and focus on what matters the most to you.

-I agree, it’s easier said than done, and once an aspiring lawyer, I can go on and on when it comes to arguments.
-But I learnt to let the checker go.
+I agree it’s easier said than done, and once an aspiring lawyer, I can go on and on when it comes to arguments.
+But, over time, I have learnt to let the checker go.

 3. Keep finances in check, both of you

 While I was working full time, I was earning quite a lot, but when I quit to take care of my two little angels, we had to work on a new equation of spending and saving.
-Your budgets will have to be changed as your needs change.
+Both partners must be adaptable to such changes, they’re an inevitable part of your life journey.
 Revisiting your financial status every few weeks will help you feel more in control of your relationship.

 4. Discover things you enjoy mutually…